-1. Besically Sweden has only one licensing system for goods under CCCN Chapters 1-24.
+1. Basically Sweden has only one licensing system for goods under Chapters 1-24 of the Harmonized System.
 The National Agricultural Market Board is the licensing authority for those products with some exemptions.
 Thus the National Board of Trade is the licensing authority for some, mainly non-edible, raw materials.